Ciales, Puerto Rico: Geography

 The northern part of the municipality is located in the Northern Karst zone of Puerto Rico while the southern part is in the Cordillera Central.
 The highest point in the municipality is Cerro Rosa at 4,143 feet (1,262 m), itself the third highest point in Puerto Rico.
 Ciales is home to a forest reserve called Toro Negro Forest Reserve and a number of rivers including: Río Cialitos, Río Grande de Manatí, Río Toro Negro, Río Yunes, Pozas, and Barbas.
 Over 40% of its territory falls within protected areas, ranking as the 6th municipality with the largest portion of protected territory overall.
 Consequentially, the destruction of 508 native planted trees at the Finca Don Ingenio in the Toro Negro Forest Reserve in August 2021 was caused for an uproar.
-The trees, which included ceiba and maga specimens, had been planted as part of the Hurricane María recovery by the Puerto Rico Conservation Trust's Para La Naturaleza program.
+The trees, which included ceiba and maga specimens, had been planted as part of the Hurricane Maria recovery by the Puerto Rico Conservation Trust's Para La Naturaleza program.

 As part of the karst region, there are many caves, such as Archillas Cave, located in Jaguas Ventana, named after the family that owns it.
 Since Ciales has a saying "to graduate as a Cialeño, you have to go up to the Archillas," (Note: para graduarse de cialeño hay que subir a las Archillas.) then-mayor Luis R. Maldonado Rodriguez attempted to acquire it.
 The cave has been associated with the Arcaicos, though it also holds some Taíno petroglyphs.
 The cave system was first studied by Alphonse L. Pinart in 1890.
 Since then several investigations have been carried out that have aided in the identification of silex as the main material used by the Taíno for their carving tools and the discovery of ceramic fragments, as well as the theory that the caves were used for rituals, such as cojoba-induced ceremonies.
 During his research in the early 1900s, Jesse Walter Fewkes identified the Ciales' caves as some those occupied by the Taíno as well as several of the best preserved sites with their stone-carved implements.
 One of these caves, La Cohoba Cave, was named after the namesake object found in it.
 Another notable find, carried out by Carlos M. Ayes Suárez, was of a zoomorphic idol from the Arcaico era in Pesas that "consists of a cobble that presents an engraved representation seemingly zoomorphic in shape" which is considered unique in Puerto Rico and the Antilles.

 Due to the mountainous nature of Ciales' topography, landslides occur, such as the rock fall that occurred in June 2021 in Pozas that caused several buildings and fences to be destroyed, road closures and the removal of residents.